zakack/diffusion-pipe/README.md

 - Easily add new models by implementing a single subclass

 ## Recent changes
+- 2025-05-22
+  - Add Automagic optimizer
+  - Support i2v training for LTX-Video.
+Thanks @GallenShao for the PR!
 - 2025-05-07
   - Switch to official implementation of LTX-Video.
 Allows training the 13b LTX-Video model.
 - 2025-04-19